 Just scroll down to the Meta Description field on your post edit screen and write it directly in the field or use the smart tags to add the different variables.
-For example, if you click on the + Post Excerpt tag, AIOSEO will use your post excerpt as Meta Description.
+For example, if you click on the + Post Excerpt tag, AIOSEO will use your post excerpt as the Meta Description.

 You want to make sure that you at least mention your focus keyphrase once in the meta description for search purposes.
 Also, use the focus keyphrase earlier in the meta description rather than later.